Act of 18 June 1965 no. 4

 The King1 can decide that personal protective equipment and other equipment to protect people must be used when driving a motor vehicle.
 The King can issue further rules on the scope of use and exceptions to the order.
 It may be decided that the driver shall be responsible for passengers under the age of 15 using protective equipment as mentioned in the first sentence.

-1The Ministry of Transport, cf. resolution 13 June 1975 no. 4.
+1The Ministry of Transport, cf. Resolution of 13 June 1975 no. 4.

 The Ministry can provide further provisions on the prohibition of the use in motor vehicles of electronic equipment that may disturb the driver.